surajsakhareprojects/assignment_getpost/README.md

 Hi

-To start this code, Please download or clone it.

 How to use
+1 Download abc directory
-1. Save
+2. Save
-2. Unzip/Uncompress
+3. Unzip/Uncompress
-3. install npm
+4. install npm
-4. ng serve
+5. ng serve

+Hope you enjoyed

 Thank you
 Suraj Sakhare :)